mikeoborotov/long-number-lib/README.md

 ### Assigning a value
 Assignment operator `=` is overloaded for `short`, `int`, `long`, `long long` and unsigned equivalents of these types, as well as for `std::string` and `LNL::LongInt` itself.

-If you try to assign with a `std::string` which contains non-digit characters (except "-") then a 0 value will be assigned and an error message will be printed.
+If you try to assign with a `std::string` which contains non-digit characters (except front "-") then a 0 value will be assigned and an error message will be printed.

 Here are some examples:
 ```c++